music-brain88/ReNomIMG/README.md

 ```

 #### 2.Create dataset directory
-As following video showing, please create the dataset direcotry in the `ReNomIMG`.
+As following video showing, please create the dataset directory in the `ReNomIMG`.

 When you finish, you can show following folder structure.